hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 # RealTimeDRCPointsDisplayer
 A console application that counts DRC points for you during your run or your replay.

-For now it works for EoSD only.
+# What's new
+IN is now supported, displaying final route and number of last spells captured.

 # Installing and Recommendation
 - You just need to download the folder to whereever you want in your PC.
 Creating a shortcut on the desktop is recommended.